Coho04/MYSQL-Api/README.md

 The MYSQL api also called JMA is responsible for communication between a MYSQL server and your Java project.
 Important: To be able to use the Api optimally SQL knowledge is recommended but not necessary.

-To connect to the MYSQL-Api a new MYSQL instance is created with the server Ip, the user name, a password, and the port:
+To connect to the MYSQL-Api a new MYSQL instance is created with the server Ip, the username, a password, and the port:

         MYSQL mysql = new MYSQL("hostname", "user", "password", 3306);